darklang/dark/fsharp-backend/tests/httpclienttestfiles/README.md

 ## URL in code

-In the test body, `URL` is replaced by the actual URL used in the test.
+In the test body, `URL` is replaced by the actual URL used in the test (this isn't really a URL, it's actually just the hostname and port and the test path, not the scheme or the rest of the path or query string).